gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 The API allows any user to retrieve and create weather forecasts which is far from ideal and also why I manually turn off the database when I am not using it.
 The API should authenticate users and then ensure they are authorized to either retrieve or create weather forecasts.

 The database should be configured to automatically backup on a regular cadence to enable recovery of the data if data is lost.
+There should also be a separate user for deploying schema migrations and for accessing the database via the API to ensure a compromised application does not result in unintended schema changes.

 The deployment pipeline takes roughly 10 minutes to build, test and deploy the application which can definitely be reduced by a number of optimisations such as; caching third party dependencies between steps and pre-building slim purpose built Docker images for each step.